Microsoft Teams and Skype for Business interoperability

-- Skype for Business users that do not use Teams can chat with Teams users, vice versa
+- Skype for Business users that do not use Teams can chat with Teams users, and vice versa

-- Skype for Business users can call Teams users over voice and video, vice versa.
+- Skype for Business users can call Teams users over voice and video, and vice versa.
 Advanced calling options, such as call transfer and call forwarding will continue to work, even for interop calls.

 Unified presence between Teams and Skype for Business is currently not supported, which means Teams and Skype for Business will show their own independent presence states.
 To find out when support for unified presence is going to be available, review Skype for Business to Microsoft Teams Capabilities Roadmap.